MarcGueury/oci-starter-help/oci-starter/intro/intro.md

 ![Introduction Usecase](images/starter-wedoteamio.png =100%x*)

-In this tutorial, we will create custom Cloud Native application using:
+In this tutorial, we will create custom Cloud Native applications using:

 - Terraform scripts (or Resource Manager)
 - A Compute or Kubernetes, Serverless (Function)